Chrislee187/Emma/src/README.md

 # EMMA - Extension Method Manager

-A simple tool aid in reusing extension methods by offering a selection extension methods, which filtered by extending type, return type and/or name as required and copies a selected method to the ClipBoard ready for quick insertion in to your project.
+A simple tool to aid in reusing extension methods by offering access to a central library of extension methods from within Visual Studio with ability to quickly copy methods to your current solution without having to import complete libraries/packages etc..

+# How to use

+Once installed the Emma window can be found in `View > Other Windows > Emma`, usage should be pretty self-explantory;

+* Find the required method using the search or filter drop-downs.

+* Click copy to place in the code clipboard

 # What does is it actually do then?

-Upon first time initialisation, `EMMA` will read the contents of a default C# Extension Method library repository on github (*TODO* LINK HERE).
+Upon first time initialisation, `EMMA` will read the contents of a default C# Extension Method library repository on github (https://github.com/chrislee187/methodbrary).

-It will cache a local copy of all the code for extension methods which can then be seareched via the main tool window using Extending type, Return type and/or Method name as search criteria.
-Once the desired method is found, clicking the copy button while place the method's code in the ClipBoard.
+It will cache a local copy of all the code for extension methods (in you AppData folder) which can then be searehed via the main tool window using Extending type, Return type and/or Method name as search criteria.
+Once the desired method is found, clicking the copy button will place the method's code in the ClipBoard.

 ## Why does this exist?